dan-bolger/CV/README.md

 #### Ruby/Rails

 Using the baseline Ruby/Rails skills taught at Makers I've contributed to a number of projects, both individually and within groups.
-Ruby is my go-to language, and has been great to learn with; I enjoy its intuitiveness, expressivity and its scope for simplicity.
+Ruby is my go-to language, and has been great to learn with; I enjoy the intuitiveness and expressivity of he language.

-- Started fresh with very basic Ruby, skilling up to produce full web apps in teams
+- Started with very basic Ruby, skilling up to produce full web apps in teams
 - Created a web front-and-back-end, registering businesses for an online checkin/treeplanting app.
 Implemented maps and visual data based on checkins [live on heroku here](https://treemo-dev.herokuapp.com/)

 #### Javascript

 I love the power of Javascript, and its flexibility.
-Whilse syntactically unforgiving, JS enables the kind of SPAs which are part of the reason I wanted to get into coding.
+While syntactically unforgiving, JS enables the kind of SPAs which are part of the reason I wanted to get into making web apps.

 - Progressed from a simple pure Javascript thermostat app (https://polar-basin-3888.herokuapp.com/) to more interactive projects, using different JS-flavoured technologies (Angular, Node, Express etc)